Razzle (musician): Hanoi Rocks

+Hanoi Rocks signed to CBS in 1983 and began to spread their name in Britain; their remake of Creedence Clearwater Revival's "Up Around the Bend" became their only U.K. chart single the next year, from the album Two Steps from the Move.
+Years later, bass player Sami Yaffa disclosed that he and Razzle were planning to leave the band, citing guitarist Andy McCoy's insufferable behaviour as the main cause.
+The band ended the year with a tour of the U.S., but Razzle was killed in a tragic automobile accident while a passenger in Mötley Crüe lead singer Vince Neil's car -- Neil was later convicted of vehicular manslaughter.

 Death

 In late 1984, Hanoi Rocks were on their first American tour.
-Frontman Michael Monroe fractured his ankle, so the band had to skip a few gigs and take a break.
-During that break, Mötley Crüe's singer Vince Neil invited the band to visit his home in Redondo Beach, California.
+Frontman Michael Monroe fractured his ankle, so the band had to skip a few shows to allow Monroe to heal.
+During that break, Mötley Crüe's lead vocalist Vince Neil invited the band to visit his home in Redondo Beach, California.

-On December 8th, Hanoi Rocks band members were partying with Mötley Crüe at lead singer Vince Neil's house.
+On 8 December, Hanoi Rocks band members were partying with Mötley Crüe at Neil's house.
 The party stopped when everybody noticed they were out of beer.
 Neil and Razzle, both drunk, went to a nearby liquor store in Neil's De Tomaso Pantera, with Neil driving.
 On the way back, they crashed into another car.
 Razzle was rushed to the hospital and pronounced dead at 7:12 p.m.; he had died instantly in the collision.